mrandmrsmurphy/horizons/Bible/Genesis/1/Genesis-1-1.md

 ## Analysis

 ### Words
-- **created** — ([[Help:Hebrew:ברא|ברא]]) This word is only used only of God and His activities (in the Qal).
+- **created** — ([[/Hebrew/Lexicon/ברא|ברא]]) This word is only used only of God and His activities (in the Qal).
 The verb here is finite and cannot be rendered ''to create'' or ''when creating''.
-- **heaven** — a region, which is seen into later ([[Exodus/24]]).
+- **heaven** — a region, which is seen into later ([[Exodus-24]]).
 Also called "the third heaven".
 - **earth** — a region, which (in the next verse) is not yet organized.

 ### Phrases
-- **In the beginning** — These opening words are intentionally echoed in [[John/1/1]].
+- **In the beginning** — These opening words are intentionally echoed in [[John-1-1]].
 In Hebrew, they are a noun phrase and cannot be translated as 'began', which is a verb .
 The inseparable preposition is on the word 'began', not God, so we cannot say "when God".
 - **the heavens and the earth** — is a merismus, signifying everything.

 ### Concepts